 The horizontal flow of data also includes data that must be submitted to regulators, such as the EU’s EUDAMED – European Database for Medical Devices.

 Importantly, it’s helpful to remember the flow of data between systems does not happen as standard in most cases.
 This applies to systems within the production environment as well as systems used by other functions in the business, including MES, LIMS, and ERP systems.
 Therefore, integration is a central component in almost all smart manufacturing solutions.

-Viewing Your Organization’s Data as An Asset
+Viewing Your Organisation’s Data as An Asset

 Smart manufacturing is a journey rather than a destination, and the reality is that most companies in the life sciences sector won’t be at an advanced stage for some years to come.
-That said, automated data processes and good data standards are crucial for your operations today and to prepare your organization for the future.
+That said, automated data processes and good data standards are crucial for your operations today and to prepare your organisation for the future.